Home | Evidence-Based Treatment Modalities | Trauma-Informed Therapy

 Trauma-informed care is not a specific intervention — it is a clinical framework shaping every interaction in treatment.
 The framework rests on six principles: safety (physical and emotional), trustworthiness and transparency, peer support, collaboration, empowerment with choice, and attention to cultural, historical, and gender considerations.
 In practice, this looks like predictable structure, clear communication about treatment decisions, explicit choice when possible, careful attention to power dynamics, and recognition that what looks like resistance or non-compliance is often trauma activation.
 The clinical environment, the language clinicians use, the structure of programming — all are shaped by these principles.

-Trauma-Focused Therapies for PTSD
+Trauma-Focused Therapies When PTSD Is the Primary Presentation

-Why Residential Trauma Treatment Works
+Why Residential Trauma-Informed Care Works

 When Residential Trauma-Informed Treatment Is the Right Step